diem/client-sdk-python/mini-wallet.md

 ### Test Off-chain API

-As the test counterparty wallet application server is started locally, you need make sure your wallet application's off-chain API can access the stub server using it's base_url: `http://localhost:<port>`.
+As the test counterparty wallet application server is started locally, you need to make sure your wallet application's off-chain API can access the stub server using it's base_url: `http://localhost:<port>`.

-If your wallet application is not running locally, you will need to setup a tunnel for your wallet application to access the stub server.
+If your wallet application is not running locally, you will need to set up a tunnel for your wallet application to access the stub server.

 ## Run Mini-wallet application in a docker container